 they flew over mountains named for Jesus’ blood

-where several of them prospered and were saved.
+where some of them prospered again and were saved.

 “It wasn’t my fault your Grandma could never have a son.”
 CM Reed

 Charlie Reed was not popular in Coldspring before the war.

 and made enemies of white men, forcing them to pay in seed